Proximal Survival Analysis to Handle Dependent Right Censoring: Review

+where $:=$ means ``is defined as.''
 That is, the instantaneous risk of censoring at time $t$ for individuals still at risk at time $t$ given their event time and all covariates is the same as the instantaneous risk of censoring at time $t$ for individuals still at risk at time $t$ given their history of covariates up to time $t$.
-This is to say that the instantaneous risk of censoring at time $t$ only depends on the history of covariates up to time $t$.
-With positivity,
+This is to say that the instantaneous risk of censoring at time $t$ only depends on the history of covariates up to time $t$ and not on the future beyond $t$, which is quite a natural assumption.
+The proportional hazards model \citep{cox1972regression, cox1975partial} and the additive hazards model \citep{aalen1980model} are also well-studied models commonly used under ``conditional independent censoring''.
+The conditional independent censoring condition \eqref{eq:car} can be equivalently understood as the ``coarsening at random'' assumption from the coarsened data (or missing data) literature \citep{heitjan1991ignorability, tsiatis2006semiparametric}, which is known to place no restrictions on the observed data distribution.
+This property justifies that the following identification is nonparametric.